Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Abstract

 \section{Abstract}

 Automatic 3D reconstruction of indoor spaces from 2D floor plans necessitates high-precision semantic segmentation of structural elements, particularly walls.
 However, existing methods often struggle with detecting thin structures and maintaining geometric precision.
-This study introduces MitUNet, a hybrid neural network combining a Mix-Transformer encoder and a U-Net decoder enhanced with spatial and channel attention blocks.
-Our approach, optimized with the Tversky loss function, achieves a balance between precision and recall, ensuring accurate boundary recovery.
-Experiments on the CubiCasa5k dataset and a proprietary regional dataset demonstrate MitUNet's superiority in generating structurally correct masks with high boundary accuracy, outperforming standard models.
+To address this, we introduce MitUNet, a hybrid neural network designed to bridge the gap between global semantic context and fine-grained structural details.
+Our architecture combines a Mix-Transformer encoder with a U-Net decoder enhanced with spatial and channel attention blocks.
+Optimized with the Tversky loss function, this approach achieves a balance between precision and recall, ensuring accurate boundary recovery.
+Experiments on the CubiCasa5k dataset and the regional dataset demonstrate MitUNet's superiority in generating structurally correct masks with high boundary accuracy, outperforming standard models.
 This tool provides a robust foundation for automated 3D reconstruction pipelines.
-To ensure reproducibility and facilitate future research, the source code and the proprietary regional dataset are publicly available at \url{https://github.com/aliasstudio/mitunet} and \url{https://doi.org/10.5281/zenodo.17871079}, respectively.
+To ensure reproducibility and facilitate future research, the source code and the regional dataset are publicly available at \url{https://github.com/aliasstudio/mitunet} and \url{https://doi.org/10.5281/zenodo.17871079}, respectively.

 \keywords{Floor plan analysis \and Semantic segmentation \and Vectorization \and 3D reconstruction \and Hybrid architecture \and Mix-Transformer \and U-Net}